tonysebion/medallion-foundry/docs/SILVER_JOIN.md

 `silver_join` now partitions the right-hand asset on the join keys so each chunk only touches the minimal set of rows that match the current left-hand slice.
 That partition-aware execution both limits duplicated scans of the right asset and makes the join safe for very large Silver sources.
 Each chunk writes a checkpoint (`progress.json` under the configured `checkpoint_dir`) that captures the chunk index, record count, and a sample of the join keys processed, making restarts more predictable and easier to debug.

+The emitted `_metadata.json` now also includes `quality_guards`, `join_metrics`, and chunk durations so your monitoring hooks can consume them directly rather than parsing logs when performance regressions happen.

 `silver_join` also aligns any shared datetime columns between the two inputs before the join runs.
 When both sides contain the same column name with timezone metadata, the right-hand values are converted to match the left-hand representation so you don’t need to manually cast or respecify time formats.

 ## Metadata & lineage